uZer/.minimics/README.md

 A backup of your old configuration files is automatically made in your minimics folder.

-If you plan to use minimics for your desktop/i3 environment, you may have extra packages to compile/install
+If you plan to use minimics for your desktop/i3 environment, you will have extra packages to compile/install.

 ## Usage and configuration

 #### Vim

-There are plenty of usefull keyboard mapping in the vimrc configuration file.
+There are plenty of usefull keyboard mappings in the vimrc configuration file.

 My vim configuration will remove end-of-line trailing whitespaces each time you save a document.
 If you want to disable this feature, edit your .vimrc and